• 40% OFF 5 TIME USE, THEN 30% OFF

 ConceptEntry TriggerInvalidationRisk GuidanceEvaluation Impact

-Liquidity sweepPrice runs a prior high or low, then rejects with displacement.Price accepts beyond the level and does not reclaim structure.Use a fixed per-trade loss cap before entry.Avoid adding size if the trade starts to threaten [TRADEIFY_DRAWDOWN_RULE].
+Liquidity sweepPrice runs a prior high or low, then rejects with displacement.Price accepts beyond the level and does not reclaim structure.Use a fixed per-trade loss cap before entry.Avoid adding size if the trade starts to threaten your current trailing max drawdown floor.

-Market structure shiftA clean break forms after the sweep.The break fails immediately or lacks follow-through.Size down when the chart is messy or late in the move.One clean setup matters more than chasing daily output for [TRADEIFY_CONSISTENCY_RULE].
+Market structure shiftA clean break forms after the sweep.The break fails immediately or lacks follow-through.Size down when the chart is messy or late in the move.One clean setup matters more than chasing daily output that works against your account's consistency requirement.

-Fair value gapEnter on a retrace into the imbalance after displacement.The gap fully fills and structure no longer supports the idea.Keep the stop tied to structure, not target size.Very short holds may conflict with [TRADEIFY_MICROSCALPING_RULE].
+Fair value gapEnter on a retrace into the imbalance after displacement.The gap fully fills and structure no longer supports the idea.Keep the stop tied to structure, not target size.Very short holds may conflict with the requirement that more than half of your trades and profit come from positions held longer than 10 seconds.

 Order blockUse it only when it aligns with bias and liquidity.Price trades through the zone without meaningful response.Reduce size when the zone is wide or unclear.Good context beats taking every touched zone.